Polaroid 20×24 camera: Users and portrait subjects

-To celebrate Lady Gaga's new role as Creative Director of Polaroid, a portrait of her was shot with the 20×24 camera on June 30, 2010 at the Massachusetts Institute of Technology.
+To celebrate actress and musician Lady Gaga's new role as creative director of Polaroid, a portrait of her was shot with the 20×24 camera on June 30, 2010, at the Massachusetts Institute of Technology.

+The film director and artist Tim Burton has used the 20x24 Polaroid camera and images he has taken featured in the London Design Museum exhibition The World of Tim Burton in 2024-5.